Things to Know

 Rank all applicants that would be acceptable.
-Submitting a longer list of applicants may reduce your chances of being left with unfilled positions.
+Submitting a longer list of applicants may increase the likelihood of filling all your positions.

 Do not rank any applicant that you consider unacceptable (i.e., you would not want to be matched to that applicant, even if you may not fill a position).
 You can only be matched to applicants that appear on your Rank Order List.

 The MedPhys Match is able to help residencies satisfy special recruiting requirements or objectives, while still maintaining the integrity of the ranking and matching processes.

 The examples provided below are representative only and do not provide a comprehensive list of all special situations that can be accommodated.
 If you are uncertain as to whether the MedPhys Match can accommodate your special requirements, please contact NMS to discuss your situation.